Exercises

 If you want to see the H2 console, add the Spring DevTools dependency and the Web dependency to your project.
 Then, to be sure to see the proper URL for the database (assuming you don’t set it in

-), add the following log level:logging.level.org.springframework.boot.autoconfigure.jdbc.DataSourceAutoConfiguration=debug
+application.properties), add the following log level:logging.level.org.springframework.boot.autoconfigure.jdbc.DataSourceAutoConfiguration=debug -

 Then you can go to "http://localhost:8080/db-console" and log in with the URL shown in the log, the user name "sa", and no password.